-The financial memorandum is an agreement between HEFCE and the institutions it funds that sets out the terms and conditions for payment of HEFCE grants.
+The financial memorandum was the agreement between HEFCE and the institutions it funds that sets out the terms and conditions for payment of HEFCE grants.
 It was superseded in August 2014 by the Memorandum of Assurance and Accountability.

 Foundation degrees are two-year higher education qualifications that were first offered in 2001-02.
 They are designed to meet skills shortages at the higher technician and associate professional levels.
 Foundation degrees are one level below the honours degree.

-A franchise is an agreement by a lead HE provider (usually a degree awarding body) that another provider may deliver all or part of a programme approved and owned by the first institution.
-The franchising institution normally retains overall control of the programme's content, delivery, assessment and quality assurance arrangements, and has overall responsibility for the provision.
+A franchise is an agreement by a lead HE provider (usually a degree awarding body) that another provider may deliver all or part of a programme approved and owned by the lead provider.
+The lead provider normally retains overall control of the programme's content, delivery, assessment and quality assurance arrangements, and has overall responsibility for the provision.

 Full-time equivalent or full-time equivalence, depending on context.
-For comparison and funding purposes, numbers of part-time students and staff are converted to full-time equivalents.
-This is because a direct head-count is often a poor indication of the actual volume of activity.
+For comparison and funding purposes, numbers of sandwich year-out and part-time students and staff are converted to full-time equivalents.
+This is because a direct headcount is often a poor indication of the actual volume of activity.

 Full economic cost